troldal/OpenXLSX/README.md

 ### (aral-matrix) 30 December 2024 - removed ```XLWorkbook::sharedStrings``` and ```XLWorkbook::hasSharedStrings```
 * removed these (pointless) functions in the hopes that no one was using them - please report an issue if this causes a problem for you - if you can change the access method, ```XLDocument::sharedStrings()``` returns the same, and ```hasSharedStrings``` was always returning true anyways.

-### (aral-matrix) 30 December 2024 - XLSharedStrings passed as const reference everywhere, stored in std::reference_wrapper
-* this is a library internal patch that avoids constructing (& destroying) a new XLSharedStrings instance for every row/cell access

-### (aral-matrix) 29 December 2024 - XLXmlFile and derived classes: undid 2024-12-20 addition of xmlName() function
-* this was a function mainly foreseen for debugging purposes, but not serving any practical purpose, it was removed again

 ### (aral-matrix) 25 December 2024 - XLStyles: fixed implementation of ```strike```(through) font property to address issue #314
 * XLStyles: if the attribute ```val``` is omitted in the ```<strike>``` XML tag, the value is now interpreted as ```true``` as described in the format specification - previously this was wrongly interpreted as "strikethrough is not set".
 This addresses issue https://github.com/troldal/OpenXLSX/issues/314